-We seek to positively improve sustainability in our University learning environment and across our campuses, through responsible estates management, partnership working and public engagement.
-We also take opportunities to use our University sites to support learning for sustainability and use the campus as a living laboratory in the delivery of courses.
+We seek to positively improve sustainability in the learning environment across our campuses, through responsible estates management, partnership working and public engagement.
+We also take opportunities to use our university sites to support learning for sustainability and use the campus as a living laboratory in the delivery of courses and research.

 Sustainability features can be found on all our campuses: